JoshTawabutr/Aggregate-Loss-Calculator/README.md

 # Aggregate Loss Calculator with VBA

 This repository contains Visual Basic code that computes the discrete aggregate losses distribution from the inputs of discretized frequency and severity distributions.
-The user is recommended to run the program on Microsoft Excel.
+The user is recommended to run the program on Microsoft Excel, or simply download the Excel file "Aggregate_Loss_Project.xlsm" provided in the repository, which already includes every feature.

 ___
 ## Overview